ogdenpm/intel80tools/readme.txt

 	    To clean up the directories all the C ports are now under c-ports and managed via a single solution

+15-Mar-2018 Added newer C port of plm80.
+        Added decompilations of isis.bin and isis.t0 for isis 2.2.
+The compilation of isis.bin required a fix to be applied to the old fortran compiler.
+I will release the corrected source shortly.
+In the meantime compiled plm81 and plm82 with larger symbol, macro and memory tables are in the tools directory.
+The fix in particular was to plm82 which previously generated incorrect code.
+        Added decompilations for objhex (2.2n and 4.3), hexobj (4.3), vers (4.3)
+        binobj (3.4), help (ipds 1.1), submit (4.3)
+        Added decompilations of isis.t0 and isis.bin for v4.3w.
+        Minor fixes to various utilities and thames.
+        Improved relst.pl and added pretty.pl that generates embedded plm / asm for the old fortran compiler

 What's here
 c-ports/
   asm80/*.*	the port of asm80 v4.1 to C.